Satisfactory Progress and Departmental Guidelines

 Students with TA Stipends and/or Tuition Assistance

 Graduate School rules dictate that students who receive financial stipends cannot work in this capacity more than an average of 15 hours per week.
 Students who receive stipends are expected to fulfill their TA obligations and responsibilities fully and professionally.
-Unprofessional conduct and/or shirking of one’s TA responsibilities may lead to withdrawal of the award.
+Unprofessional conduct and/or shirking of one’s TA responsibilities may lead to the withdrawal of the award.

 A student who receives a full stipend cannot receive outside compensation of any kind during the academic year (September through May).
-Compensation received in the summer months(June, July, and August) is exempt.
+The compensation received in the summer months(June, July, and August) is exempt.
 A student who does plan to receive some sort of external, non-compensatory funding or scholarship should inform the Graduate Coordinator or DGS immediately.
 Note: The department does not want to discourage applications for external scholarships, and can work with students to ensure that they are not financially penalized for doing so.
 However, any student with full funding who receives external funding during the academic year without notifying the department will have his/her stipend withdrawn.

 Leaves of Absence, Incompletes, Termination, and Appeals